waqashsn/term-notes/README.md

 # Term Notes
 A no-frills note taking app for terminal.
 Stores notes in JSON format in notes.json file.
 Adds timestamps to notes.

+### Installation
+- Clone the repo or download source code in zip file
+- Open terminal and navigate to Term Notes folder (after unzipping if you downloaded zip)
+- Run following commands by prefix `node` to each command e.g. `node app.js list`

 ### Commands